klaus-kramer/Vigil-Fluminis/README.md

 Top left switch firewall and firewallservice on/off.
 Top right: the rulestatistics
 app-signature- and connection-statistics should started manually
-Left: The buttons to start "Analyse rules", "Analyse apps", "Analyse connections", "Options" and "Help"
+Left: The buttons to start "Analyse rules", "Analyse apps", "Analyse connections",
+"Trojan test with admin", "Options" and "Help"

 ![Vigil Fluminis](Vigil_Fluminis_256.png)